 Many SRE programmes are specifically targeted at avoiding teenage pregnancies and sexually transmitted infections.
 While these objects are laudable, they are also very limited.
 Every other aspect of school education is designed to prepare students for the whole of life and Alive to the World’s SRE programme does exactly that.

 It recognises that there are two types of crisis in modern sexual relations: untimely pregnancies and risk of disease is one, but there is also a growing rate of profound hurt and loneliness in the absence of permanent bonding.
 This is destructive of family life and can become self-perpetuating.
-The cost to individuals and to society generally is far reaching, and the financial burden runs annually into billions of pounds.
+The cost to individuals and to society generally is far reaching, and will become greater as unattached adults age.
+The financial burden runs annually into billions of pounds.

 Alive to the World presents family life and its importance as a recurring theme through all the books.
 The students are taught from the earliest age why mothers and fathers are each important to their children and that the biological bond they have with them is unique and irreplaceable.
 The surest way to keep that biological bond intact is for the parents to marry.
 Students see this easily since it corresponds to an aspiration which all children have for permanence in their family relationships: research repeatedly shows that, regardless of background, the large number of children also want to marry.